QR Codes in Print: Minimum Size, DPI, Quiet Zone & Best Practices

 Let readers scan to download virtual versions, watch videos, or explore more details.

-Add a QR code that takes customers at once to a product web page or a limited-time offer.
+QR code advertising when scans takes customers to a product web page or a limited-time offer.

 Some businesses now use 3D printing to add QR codes.
 They print them immediately on products, trophies, or machine parts.
 While they look cool, the code nonetheless desires to be scannable.
 The same policies apply: proper comparison, spacing, and surface clarity.